Where to eat in New York – A short guide for first timers

 You’ll find it at: 42 Grove Street, West Village

-Tips for foodies: GetYourGuide has dozens of different tours which explore all the flavours of New York, from the three-hour Greenwich Village Food Crawl to a mouth-watering Chocolate Tasting, perfect for those who really want to sink their teeth into the city’s culinary delights.
+Tip for foodies: GetYourGuide has dozens of different New York food tours which explore all the flavours of the city, from three-hour food crawls to mouth-watering dessert tastings, perfect for those who really want to sink their teeth into the city’s culinary delights.

 Where to eat brunch